 The processing of carbohydrates often removes the fiber, water, and many nutrients resulting in a refined carbohydrate that is nutrient deficient and rapidly absorbed by the body.

-While all carbohydrates are essentially broken down into glucose for absorption, whole-food carbohydrates also contain a wide variety of micro-nutrients required for the utilization of glucose in the body and various functions.
+All carbohydrates are broken down into glucose for absorption.
+Still, whole-food carbohydrates also contain a wide variety of micro-nutrients required to utilize glucose in the body and various functions.

-A refined carbohydrate such as white flour derived from the whole grain of wheat or sugar derived from sugar cane is stripped of nutrients and fiber providing “empty calories” that are rapidly absorbed by the body causing blood sugar imbalances and insulin spikes that lead to weight gain.
+A refined carbohydrate such as white flour derived from the whole grain of wheat or sugar derived from sugar cane is stripped of nutrients and fiber, providing “empty calories.”
+The empty calories are rapidly absorbed by the body, causing blood sugar imbalances and insulin spikes that lead to weight gain.

-It is the nutrient-deficient refined carbohydrates filled with empty calories that are detrimental, not the unprocessed whole food carbohydrates.
+The nutrient-deficient refined carbohydrates are filled with empty calories that are detrimental, not the unprocessed whole food carbohydrates.

-Glucose is used by the mitochondria to make energy also known as ATP which is the body’s usable form of energy essential to life and the function of the human body!
-But the mitochondria and enzymatic processes need nutrients to do their work and carry out the necessary functions.
+The mitochondria use glucose to make energy, also known as ATP, which is the body’s usable energy essential to life and the human body’s function!
+But the mitochondria and enzymatic processes need nutrients to do their work and carry out the necessary roles.

-A healthy liver that can detox effectively is crucial for weight loss and requires not only ATP but also nutrients found in unprocessed whole-food carbohydrates.
+A healthy liver that can detox effectively is crucial for weight loss and requires nutrients found in unprocessed whole-food carbohydrates.

-The best carbs for losing weight are found in whole fruits, legumes, vegetables, beans, and whole grains such as quinoa and rice.
-These foods are low in calorie density yet high in micro-nutrients, fiber, water, and antioxidants which is exactly what people need for optimal health and losing weight in a healthy way.
+The best carbs for losing weight are whole fruits, legumes, vegetables, beans, and whole grains such as quinoa and rice.
+These foods are low in calorie density yet high in micro-nutrients, fiber, water, and antioxidants, precisely what people need for optimal health and healthily losing weight.

-So instead of grouping all carbohydrates which are broken down into glucose into the bad food group instead just ask yourself a simple question.
+Instead of grouping all carbohydrates, which are broken down into glucose, into the wrong food group instead, ask yourself a simple question.

-Is this carbohydrate an unprocessed whole food carbohydrate that can be found in nature?
+Is this carbohydrate an unprocessed whole food carbohydrate that is found in nature?
 If the answer is yes, great!
-If the answer is no put it on the list of bad carbs to avoid.
+If the answer is no, put it on the list of bad carbs to avoid.